ARCCSS-extremes/climpact/README.md

 ##  How do I start Climpact once I've installed it on my computer?

-* In Windows: open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT.
-Then run the following two commands;
+**In Windows:** open R and select "File->Change dir..." and select the climpact-master directory created when installing ClimPACT.
+Then run the following two commands:

 *library(shiny)*
 *runApp()*

-* In Linux/MacOS: navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) in a terminal window and run the following two commands;
+**In Linux/MacOS:** navigate to the climpact-master directory created in step 1, then open R (by typing *R* at the command line) in a terminal window and run the following two
+commands:

 *library(shiny)*
 *runApp()*